 Building safe sanitation facilities is about dignity for women and girls; empowering and educating community members to be able to live safe, healthy lives.

-We are really, really good at building improved sanitation facilities and implementing education programmes (in partnership with local educators and health professionals).
-Our solutions are simple and cost-effective.
 Join us in our fight to change the world, one toilet at a time!

 World Health Organization (WHO).
 (2008).
 Safer Water, Better Health: Costs, benefits, and sustainability of interventions to protect and promote health; Updated Table 1: WSH deaths by region, 2004.